runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 Few things has influenced modern architecture, arts and design like the Bauhaus school in Germany.
 Opened by Walter Gropius in 1919 in Weimar (image is of the Bauhaus complex in Dessau), the Bauhaus school took a modernist approach to the unification of arts and craft.

+The Bauhaus was made possible because a range of techniques and machines of the industrial revolution became available for everyone.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/bauhaus_course.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/bauhaus_course.jpg" />

 The basic motto of the Bauhaus was _form follows function_, which meant a focus on functional simplicity: